sevans924/javascript-closures/README.md

 __Stoking Curiosity:__
 * ‘The Hook’
- * a tool used to engage students in a concept
+* A tool used to engage students in a concept
 * Encourage students to draw connections between the concept and their own experience, other coding concepts, or the world

 __Real World Problem:__